aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitmergedcellstype/_index.md

 ```

-Only expands the height of each row.
+Expands the height of each row.

 ### FIRST_LINE {#FIRST-LINE}
 ```